amyreese/noswap/documents/blog/what-a-year.md

 I got home just in time for my favorite regional barn cat conference,
 <strike>ExcavaCon</strike> [North Bay Python](https://pyvideo.org/events/north-bay-python-2026.html).
-The talks were excellent — clearly because I helped pick them — and cats were everywherew both in person and in slides, and the ice cream selfie included many amazing friends.
+The talks were excellent — clearly because I helped pick them — and cats were everywhere both in person and in slides, and the ice cream selfie included many amazing friends.

 The next day I celebrated my 41st birthday, and the day after that the Astral